Join one of the greatest adventures and cycle the Death Road Bolivia (North Yungas Road), one of the most dangerous roads in the world.

 It was an experience like nothing else.

 Our guides were happy to share their favorite viewpoints with us.
-We often stopped and dismounted for photos and to gaze out at the unforgiving wilderness.
+We often stopped and dismounted for photos and gazed out at the unforgiving wilderness.

-On paper, cycling Death Road doesn’t seem to difficult.
-Yes, at 40 kilometers, it’s a longer ride than most non-cyclists are accustomed too, but it’s almost entirely downhill.
+On paper, cycling Death Road Bolivia doesn’t seem too difficult.
+Yes, at 40 kilometers, it’s a longer ride than most non-cyclists are accustomed to, but it’s almost entirely downhill.

-So, even if you’re not a regular cyclists, it’s still doable, as long as you’re not afraid of heights.
+So, even if you’re not a regular cyclist, it’s still doable, as long as you’re not afraid of heights.

 Here are some things to know before visiting Death Road.